macey26/100-days-of-code/log.md

 **Today's Progress**: Did some more work on the UI for my Alex the kidd Game.
 I would have loved more time today, but I was busy with work.

 **Link(s) to work** [Rock Paper Scissors The Odin Project](https://github.com/macey26/rock-paper-scissors)

+### Day 81/ 82: March 23rd/24th, 2018

+**Today's Progress**: Finished work on my vector images for my Alex the Kidd Jenken Game.
+Started adding query selectors and setting attributes to the image.

+**Thoughts** Didn't think it would take so long to do the images.

+**Link(s) to work** [Rock Paper Scissors The Odin Project](https://github.com/macey26/rock-paper-scissors)